TxnLab/batch-asset-send/README.md

   * URL to algod endpoint and token (if needed) - defaults to algonode
 * ALGO_ALGOD_HEADERS
   * Rarely needed - but allows header:value,header:value pairs - adds to headers passed to algod node requests.

+## Results

+It's simple but currently the results of each send are appended to success.txt and failure.txt files in the current directory.

 ---
 ### Note on use of NFD Api